-With pale pink illustrations, My Lesbian Experience with Loneliness by Nagata Kabi, is a sharp look at how one person deals with the demons in her mind that the world creates and how she overcomes them.
+With pale pink illustrations, My Lesbian Experience with Loneliness by Nagata Kabi, gives a sharp look at how one person deals with the demons in her mind that the world creates and painfully overcomes them.

 What is the book about?

 The opening scene of the manga, My Lesbian Experience with Loneliness by Nagata Kabi is like a film since it focuses on an unexpected situation that the female protagonist of this manga is in and then she talks about the scene and how she ended up there.

 Next page though, we see the ghosts that haunted her in the past ten years that led her to that opening situation: ghosts that we may all face such as not knowing where to go, not having a “something I belong to”, to much more serious ones such as self harm, eating disorders and depression.

 Welcome to the first Blurb Appreication Review:

 Confused about what it is?